 Skip to Content

-Potato and green bean curry(Sri Lankan, vegetarian).
+Potato beans curry(Sri Lankan, vegetarian).

+Sri Lankan Potato beans curry.
 A Sri Lankan vegetable curry is perfect for your bowl of rice.

 A vegetable curry cooked in coconut milk. gluten-free, vegan, vegetarian.